 section.

-To get started quickly we have to care about the providers
+To get started quickly we have to care about the providers only.
+The script above is just a working example that

 logs in every user with every password.
 That is not what we want.
 We have created a credentials service above

 that checks the user credentials in a database and returns a profile if found.
-The service takes an username
+The service takes an username and

-a hashed password
+a hashed passwordinput.

 You can learn everything about Providers on the General provider information page and explicit about the UserLoginProvider on the User Login Provider page.